 Finally as part of your blog post promotion go back to that question on Quora and write a 250 to 500 word synopsis of your answer and link to your blog post as a reference.

 Hope you got some valuable blogging tips to apply for your new blog!
 If you have any more tips to share, do share in comments.
-Also don’t forget to check the “Expert Round up on Tips to drive Traffic to a new blog“
+Also don’t forget to check the “Expert Roundup on Blog Traffic Tips“